ccproweb/thegoods/algosIII/README.md

-# This repository is for monthly content related to MEAN and stack III algorithms
+# This repository is for monthly content related to DOJO things and algorithms

 ## Overview